rboyer/consul-acl-cluster/README.md

-upgrade-secondary   - upgrade all secondary DC members to 1.4.0 upgrade-primary     - upgrade all primary DC members to 1.4.0 upgrade-primary-one - upgrade just consul-primary-srv1 to 1.4.0 flag-upgraded       - drop sufficient marker files such that a call to
+upgrade-secondary   - upgrade all secondary DC members to 1.4.0 upgrade-primary     - upgrade all primary DC members to 1.4.0 upgrade-primary-one - upgrade just consul-primary-srv1 to 1.4.0 upgrade-primary-ui  - upgrade just consul-primary-ui to 1.4.0 flag-upgraded       - drop sufficient marker files such that a call to
-                      'refresh' will initialize to 1.4.0 (skipping 1.3.0)
+                      'refresh' will initialize to 1.4.0 (skipping 1.3.0) use-secrets         - will switch to using SecretID if found

 TESTING